nechypurenko/Task3/README.md

 Simplicity:

 The logic is straightforward:
-  First, count occurrences of each string.
+  1.First, count occurrences of each string.
-  Then, filter out the entries that occur more than once.
+  2.Then, filter out the entries that occur more than once.

 Readability: